 If your partner is short-tempered or if you are under constant fear of name-calling and demeaning by your partner, then you could be in a verbally abusive relationship.

-Unlike physical abuse, verbal abuse is subtle and can be tricky to spot.
-In most cases, the victim would not even know that they are being verbally abused.
+Unlike physical abuse, verbal abuse is not hurtful physically but equally (or may be even more) painful.
 In this post, MomJunction throws light on what verbal abuse is, and tells you about its signs and ways to stop it.

 What Is Verbal Abuse In A Relationship?